adam-weiler/lighthouse-labs-21-day-coding-challenge/README.md

 "QUACK QUACK QUACK QUACK QUACK QUACK QUACK", goes LARRY, his eyes still glowing red.
 He’s counting off each of the seven modules on the list - you must be on the right track!
 Now to find out how many of them are essential.

 Use your JavaScript skills to write a function called **countEssential()** which will count how many modules from the **availableModules** array have the **essential** flag set.

+#### Challenge #4
+"DANGER QUACK DANGER QUACK!"

+LARRY seemed so happy before, but he really is starting to get a bit agitated.
+Now that you know there are three essential modules, maybe you should start loading them into the ship's systems.

+Write a function called loadModule().
+It needs to take a parameter, called index.
+Your function should be set up like this:

+function loadModule(index) { }

+When loadModule gets the index number of a module, it should load the corresponding module from availableModules into the ship’s modules property (which is already an array).
+Before you load it in, set the enabled property to true.
+You need to loop over the availableModules and find the module called "life-support" and get its index, then use it to call loadModule().

+**Hint:** You need to either loop through availableModules outside of any function or write a seperate function that handles the looping make sure it is called in your code"

+#### Challenge #5
+"BREATHE EASIER!"
+LARRY quacks out.
+"LITERALLY.
+Life support module loaded.
+Propulsion needed."

+You can re-use your code from before, but this time you should do what all good programmers do: modularize your code.
+Write a function called findModuleIndex() which will take in a name that you’re looking for, and return the index of that module in the availableModules array.
+Remember: it has to have the essential flag, too!

+Use your findModuleIndex function to find the "propulsion" module and then load it into the ship's system.

+#### Challenge #6
+"NAVIGATION SYSTEM needed," LARRY tells you.
+Navigation is important - you can't move through space without it!

+Use your already-defined methods and load in the "navigation" module.
+It's pretty simple once you have the functions to do it, and LARRY's eyes are finally easing from red back to normal.

+#### Challenge #7
+You look over at LARRY, expecting him to quack out his next prompt, but it seems LARRY is now the one malfunctioning!
+You open up the manual, and find the section on LARRY.
+Apparently, loading modules can sometimes cause LARRY to get stuck in an infinite loop.

+You can fix him, you'll just need to write some code!
+Write and call a function called resetLARRY() which will prompt LARRY to quack ten times so he breaks out of his loop.

+There is a function called LARRY.quack() that you can use in your code.

+#### Challenge #8
+The little duck-shaped robot shudders back and forth for a moment, and his eyes flash as he releases a barrage of ten quacks.
+"Thank you!" he exclaims.

+"COMMUNICATION MODULE NEEDED," LARRY blares suddenly.
+He repeats it twice more - he’s rather insistent!
+Luckily, you've got the code for this.
+Load the module called "communication" using findModuleIndex() and loadModule() from before.